jianglanni/ECS150_project2/REPORT.md

 #### Phase 1: Implementing a Queue

-In this phase, the queue is implemented using a Linked List data structure.
-A singly linked list is used, since we do not need to traverse the list in the reverse order.
-The queue has a node struct that contains pointers to the current next node.
-The head and tail of the queue are also defined.
-The queue has been implementedas a Linked List since it provides for faster deletion than an array, and it also provides for dynamic sizes, unlike an array.
-The datatype has been set to void, in order to remove any restrictions from on the type of data that can use this queue.
-As the name suggests, the `queue_create()` is responsible for creating the queue.
-It allocates memory for the queue struct object and initializes all the struct members.`queue_destroy()`frees up all the memory allocated to the queue. `queue_enqueue()` and `queue_dequeue()` enqueues and dequeues the `data` to and from the queue respectively.
-The `queue_delete()` deletes an item from the list, specified by `data`.
-The `queue_length()` returns the current size of the queue.
-The track of size is kept using a `length` variable used inside the the struct.
+In this phase, we choose linked list as the data structure, because we will not do random access.
+Also, we do not have to worry about the memory management of linked list since each node's memory space is independent from others'.
+In `struct queue`, we have a pointer `head`, where we dequeue data from the queue, and a pointer `tail`, where we enqueue data to the queue, since this is a FIFO data structure.
+Besides, we have a `int size` that changes whenever an enqueue, a dequeue, or a delete is called, so that we can easily track the length of the queue.

 #### Phase 2: Implementing a User Level Thread

-For the implementation, we instantiate the TCB struct to create a current thread and a main thread.
-The TCB struct contains a stack pointer, a backup context pointer, and a state.
-The main thread is the default thread, the current thread switches to the main thread after execution or after yielding.
-There are 2 queue objects:`garbage_tcb` and `tcb_queue`, containing the TCBs that have exited and that are ready respectively.
-Creating a seperate queue for threads that have exited`uthread_create()` creates the thread by  initializing all the variables, while `thread_start()` is creates the main thread and makes it the current thread.
-In addition to that, we also remove any threads that have already exited.
-It is here that preemption is started and CPU starts gaining control of the threads.
-Before the function returns, we also make sure that all the preemption is disabled so that we can safely enter the critical section for context switching.
-Context switching should happen inside the critical section we cannot have `uthread_yield()` be called on the main thread.
-For yielding a thread, we disable the preemption, and make the next thread in the queue as the current running thread.
-After we quit the critical section, we unblock the SIGVTALRM  signals.
-A similar operation is done while yielding, except we put the current thread in the queue as well, so that it can be executed later.
-The same operation is used in `thread_exit()`except, we enqueue it to the `garbage_tcb` first, and it is deleted when start will be called.
+The implementation of uthread is the core of this project.
+First, a TCB is composed by its state, context, and stack pointer, which is the environment of a thread.
+We keep the TCBs inside `tcb_queue` , which is a FIFO data structure we made in phase 1, since our scheduling algorithm is First in First served.
+A thread that calls `uthread_yield()` will add its TCB back to `tcb_queue` to get scheduled later, while a thread which calls `uthread_exit()` adds its TCB to `garbage_tcb`, waiting to be collected so that we can recycle the memory space.
+Functions `uthread_yield()`, `uthread_exit()`, and `uthread_block()` are all critical sections because we do some jobs preparing for context switching and the actions are not supposed to be interrupted.
+So, we disable preemption when entering the functions and restore when finished. `uthread_start()` is the backbone of the implementation, it creates the first thread from the arguments it takes and registers the current execution flow as a manageable thread, so that it can call `uthread_yield()` to left the CPU to the first thread.
+Besides, it cleans the exited threads whose TCBs are in queue `garbage_tcb` to recycle some memory space.
+When `tcb_queue` is empty, the main thread stop yielding and clear the memory space used by the data structures of uthread.

-#### Phase 3: Implementing a Semaphore
+#### Phase 3: Implementing a Semaphore and Block mechanism

 The semaphore struct has 2 member variables: `waitlist` and `count`.
-The `count` simulates the internal count of the semaphore, and the `waitlist` is a queue of thread TCBs waiting to grab a resource when the no resources are available.
-We used a queue since our scheduling algorithm is based on the First-Come-First-Serve basis.
-Once a thread asks for a resource, if the semaphore count is 0, all the threads asking for the resource is blocked.
-Once a semaphore is free,we check the waitlist to see if there are any other threads waiting for the resource, in which case the semaphore is assigned to that thread.
+The `count` simulates the internal count of the semaphore.
+As for `waitlist`, if a thread cannot get a certain kind of resources, it will be blocked by the resources' semaphore, and the thread's TCB will go to the `waitlist` of this certain semaphore.
+The TCB does not go into the `tcb_queue` because it is blocked and should not rununtil getting unblocked.
+Then, the next thread in `tcb_queue` will take over.
+The `waitlist` is FIFO, because when we unblock a thread, we want the first blocked thread to be revived to prevent starvation.
+The way we unblock a thread is simple, we just dequeue its TCB from the certain `waitlist` and add it back to `tcb_queue` so that the thread can be scheduled to run later.

 #### Phase 4: Preemption

-The preemption phase deals with setting up alarms and handling alarms, in order for CPU to gain control over the threads.
-Inside `preempt_stop()`, we decide to stop raising signals and responding to them, so that if we don't hinder any other signal handlers responding to SIGVTALRM, and they could be easily reactivated for future use.

-The tester for this phase calls `uthread_start()`, which would start the preemption and register the execution flow of the function `hello()` on the main thread.
-Inside the function hello, we create a thread to execute the other function `goodbye()`, and get in the while loop.
-Since the preemption is enabled, SIGALRM would be raised, causing the thread executing `hello()` to yield.
-Once the thread yields, we get to the thread executing `goodbye()`, execute that, and the function process is killed because of SIGINT.
-If we were to disable preemption, we would be stuck in the while loop forever.
-We think this tester would work, since it accurately demonstrates the functionality of preemption, and also tests the difference between disabling and enabling preemption.